Tackling Poverty Locally Directory

 Welcome to the Directory

-The Tackling Poverty Locally Online Directory is managed by the Scottish Poverty and Inequality Research Unit (SPIRU) at Glasgow Caledonian University, initially supported by funding from the abrdn Financial Fairness Trust.
+The Tackling Poverty Locally Online Directory is managed by the Scottish Poverty and Inequality Research Unit (SPIRU) at Glasgow Caledonian University, initially supported by funding from the abrdn Financial Fairness Trust, and now supported by the Scottish Government.

 Search filters arrow_forward